RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Increase minimal PyQt supported version to 5.6.
 * Deprecate the usage of `debug_print` and use the `logging` module instead.
-* Use the Language Server Protocol for code completion and linting in the Editor.